-Most regular Indian history books normally do not contain much details about the Northeastern India.
+Most regular Indian history books normally do not contain much details about Northeastern India.
 I thankfully did not go through the bland, utilitarian, CBSE system but studied in the Assam State Board which surely sucked too on various counts but still gave me a better grounding on local history and geography.
-During the 8th standard, I’d also opted for an optional History course where I first learnt about the earliest eastern expeditions of Turkik invaders from the west.
+During the 8th standard, I’d also opted for an optional History course where I first learned about the earliest eastern expeditions of Turkik invaders from the west.
 But why am I talking about this now?
 Well, because I discovered an unexpected connection with the same during one of my usual Delhi strolls.

 Bakhtiyar Khilji, a Turkik commander, broke free from the Delhi Sultanate and conquered Bengal without much resistance in the early 13th century.
 As he grew more ambitious, he planned to reach Tibet through what we now know as Assam.
 It did not go according to plan and he was defeated by a local king Prithu in 1206 AD1, about whom not much else is known.
 The details of his victory were found in Kanai Boroxi Boa Rock Inscription2, one of the early examples of modern Assamese script found somewhere near North Guwahati.
 The details are apparently mentioned also in Tabakat-i-Nasiri by Persian historian Minhaz-i-Siraj3.
 This started the process of continuous invasions into the land.
 Khilji’s successor picked up a fight with the Delhi again but Iltutmish‘s son Nasiruddin Mahmud defeated him, went further and then defeated and killed Prithu too by venturing eastwards circa 1228.
 Of course he could never consolidate his hold in the areas but remained the undisputed chief in Bengal and the worthy heir of Delhi’s throne.
-However, he died suddenly, details again not fully known, leaving a grief stricken father who decided to make a grand mausoleum for his favorite son.
+However, he died suddenly, details again not fully known, leaving a grief-stricken father who decided to make a grand mausoleum for his favorite son.

 Sultan-e-Garhi: Mausoleum on the Edge